scoin/multichain-node/Readme.md

 A native Javascript client built for Multichain and Bitcoin
 ---------------------------------------------------

-Note: The current version is compatible with Multichain Alpha 21, released 5/16/2016.
-For previous versions of Multichain, see [Releases](https://github.com/scoin/multichain-node/releases).
+Note: The current version is compatible with Multichain Alpha 22, released 7/20/2016.
+For previous versions of Multichain that may be incompatible, see [Releases](https://github.com/scoin/multichain-node/releases).

 All methods from the [Multichain API spec](http://www.multichain.com/developers/json-rpc-api/) are available.
-As multichaind is fully compatible with bitcoind, this _should_ work for bitcoin as well.
+This library does not currently contain all bitcoind commands that are not part of the Multichain API spec, and as such is not really suitable for use with bitcoind.
+If you would like to add these commands, please submit a pull request with tests.

 See [commands.js](https://github.com/scoin/multichain-node/blob/development/lib/commands.js) for all methods and their required / optional parameters.